gopi-suvanam/scribbler-website/index.md

 {:.mt-lg-0}

 ### Installing
 No specific installation is required.
-[Download](https://github.com/gopi-suvanam/scribbler/archive/refs/heads/main.zip) or clone the [Github repo](https://github.com/gopi-suvanam/scribbler/) on any machine and open the index.html in the browser.
+You can use the git-hosted version (without downloading anything) here: [https://app.scribbler.live/](https://app.scribbler.live/).
+Alternatively, you can [download](https://github.com/gopi-suvanam/scribbler/archive/refs/heads/main.zip) or clone the [Github repo](https://github.com/gopi-suvanam/scribbler/) on any machine and host it in webserver.
+To host the app online, put the folder in web directory of the server and use the link to index.html.
 That's it.
-No Ngnix, no npm, no node, no pip install, no apt-get install.
-To host the app online, put the folder in web directory of the server and use the link to index.html.
-You can also use the git-hosted version (without downloading anything) here: [https://app.scribbler.live/#](https://app.scribbler.live/#)
+No no npm, no node, no pip install, no apt-get install.

 ### Hello-World